onmyway133/DeepDiff/README.md

 Some optimisations made

 - Check empty old or new collection to return early
-- Use `Hashable` to quickly check that 2 items are not equal
+- Use `diffId` to quickly check that 2 items are not equal
 - Follow "We can adapt the algorithm to use less space, O(m) instead of O(mn), since it only requires that the previous row and current row be stored at any one time." to use 2 rows, instead of matrix to reduce memory storage.

 The performance greatly depends on the number of items, the changes and the complexity of the `equal` function.